Eyyometo/eyyometo/README.md

 C, C++, C# Python, Java(basic degree), Html5+, Css3+, PHP(basic degree), Python softwares,3D Unity and moderately familiar with all adobe programs.

 Database; I have knowledge of SQLServer, MySQL, MSAccess management and design.
+I am also interested in adobe animate.

 I love learning, To do sport, watch movie, and software.